SilentRequiem/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What went well**

-- What part of this project are you most satisfied with?
+The part that went well was building the system step by step.
+Starting with the design and then implementing each part made the project easier to manage.
+The connection between the backend and the UI also worked well.

 **b.
 What you would improve**

-- If you had another iteration, what would you improve or redesign?
+If I had another iteration, I would improve the UI and make it more user friendly.
+I would also improve the conflict detection to handle overlapping time ranges instead of just exact matches.

 **c.
 Key takeaway**

-- What is one important thing you learned about designing systems or working with AI on this project?
+One important thing I learned is that designing the system first makes coding much easier.
+Working with AI was helpful, but I still needed to understand the logic and make sure everything worked correctly.